First English Civil War: Overview

-Known collectively as the 1639 to 1653 Wars of the Three Kingdoms, other conflicts include the 1641 to 1653 Irish Confederate Wars, the 1639 to 1640 Bishops' Wars, and the 1649 to 1653 Cromwellian conquest of Ireland.
-Separately, the First and Second English Civil Wars are grouped together into the 1642 to 1649 English Civil War.
-What was previously known as the 1650 to 1652 Third English Civil War is now more commonly referred to as the Anglo-Scottish war, since it was fought between Scots and English armies and not accompanied by an uprising in England.

-Royalist versus Parliamentarian
+Royalist or Parliamentarian

-Splitting the parties into Cavaliers, 'wrong, but romantic', and Roundheads, 'right, but repulsive', is a perspective largely promulgated by the Victorians, and while long accepted as outdated, this view still informs modern perceptions.
-One reason is the complex personal nature and historical reputation of Oliver Cromwell, particularly in Ireland.
-The installation of his statue outside the Houses of Parliament was approved in 1856, but not carried out until 1895, with most of the funds supplied by Lord Rosebery, then Prime Minister.
+A simple division of the opposing parties into Royalist Cavaliers and Parliamentarian Roundheads is a perspective that is now accepted as outdated, but which still informs modern perceptions.
+These are also influenced by the complex historical reputation of Oliver Cromwell, particularly in Ireland.
+The installation of his statue outside the Houses of Parliament was approved in 1856, but not carried out until 1895, with most of the funds supplied by Prime Minister Lord Rosebery.
 In 2004, a group of MPs unsuccessfully proposed a motion to have it melted down, and the debate continues.

-In reality, individual motives for choosing a side were complex and there were considerable areas of overlap, particularly in the early stages.
-Historian Tim Harris suggests that by 1640 there was general agreement attempts by Charles to govern without Parliament had gone too far.
-This changed after the Grand Remonstrance was submitted in late 1641, when moderates like Edward Hyde switched sides, arguing Parliament was trying to alter the balance too much the other way.
+In reality, individual motives for choosing a side were complex, and there were wide areas of alignment between Royalists and Parliamentarians.
+Many tried to remain neutral, or participated with extreme reluctance, while others fought on both sides at different points.
+Historian Tim Harris suggests that by 1640, most agreed attempts by Charles to govern without Parliament had gone too far.
+After the Grand Remonstrance was submitted in late 1641, moderates like Edward Hyde created a Royalist political faction, arguing Parliament was trying to alter the balance too much the other way.

-Both sides claimed they were seeking to restore the "ancient constitution"; for many Parliamentarians, Stuart concepts of Divine right of kings and absolutism brought in by James VI and I in 1603 were "innovations" that had undermined traditional English political and legal principles.
-This helps explain the internal tensions that developed within Parliament as the war progressed, since not everyone agreed on what they were seeking to restore or even if it were desirable.
+Both sides claimed they were seeking to restore the "ancient constitution".
+For many Parliamentarians, and even some Royalists, Stuart concepts of the divine right of kings and absolutism introduced by James VI and I in 1603 were "innovations" that had undermined "traditional" English freedoms and rights.
+However, the exact nature of these "rights" was unclear and caused divisions within Parliament as the war progressed, since not everyone agreed on what they were seeking to restore, or even if it were desirable.

-Most Parliamentarians went to war in 1642 to regulate the king's powers, rather than depose him; John Pym, their leader in the Commons, was one of the few to recognise it might be the only option, since past experience showed Charles would not keep commitments he considered forced on him.
-Examples included his annulment of the 1628 Petition of Right, and the recent Bishops Wars, when he agreed peace terms with the Scots in 1639 only to provide time for another attempt in 1640.
-These doubts were confirmed when he and his wife Henrietta Maria repeatedly told foreign ambassadors any concessions made to Parliament were temporary, and would be retrieved by force.
+Most Parliamentarians went to war in 1642 not to depose the king but regulate his powers, while only a tiny minority sought to abolish the monarchy altogether.
+John Pym, Parliamentarian leader in the Commons, was one of the few who believed forcing Charles to abdicate might be the only option, since past experience showed he would not keep commitments he considered forced on him.
+Examples included his annulment of the 1628 Petition of Right, and the recent Bishops Wars, when he agreed peace terms with the Scots in 1639 only to provide time to plan another military campaign in 1640.
+These doubts were confirmed when he and his wife Henrietta Maria repeatedly told foreign ambassadors any concessions were temporary, and would be retrieved by force.